Morse numbers of complex polynomials: General linear Morsifications

 Any general linear Morsification $f_{t}$ of $f$ has thus isolated singularities only.
 These are either the stratified Morse points of $f_{t}$, or the 0-dimensional strata of $X$ -- which are counted by definition as singularities of any function on $X$.
-It also turns out from the above definition that the number of stratified Morse points of $f_{t}$ on each stratum $V\in \sW$ is independent of $\ell \in \Omega$.
+It also turns out from the above definition (using the connectivity of $\Omega$) that the number of stratified Morse points of $f_{t}$ on each stratum $V\in \sW$ is independent of $\ell \in \Omega$.

-In case $X=\bC^{n}$, the number of Morse points of a general linear Morsification of $f$ will be denoted by $m_{f}$.
+In case $X=\bC^{n+1}=\bC^N$, the number of Morse points of a general linear Morsification of $f$ will be denoted by $m_{f}$.
 We will call it \emph{the Morse number of $f$}.

 \begin{corollary} Let $f \colon \bC^{n+1}\to \bC$ be a non-constant polynomial.
 Let $f_{t}:= f - t\ell$, for some $\ell \in \Omega$, be a general linear Morsification, and let $m_{f}$ be the Morse number of $f$.
 Let $b_{n}(f_{t})$ and $b_{n}(f)$ denote the top Betti numbers of the general fibre of $f_{t}$ and of $f$, respectively.
 Then $m_{f} = b_{n}(f_{t})$ and $m_{f} \ge b_{n}(f)$. \end{corollary}